Four effective, high-leverage professional learning strategies for transforming your PLCs

 Applying the strategies: Bedford County Schools

-Last year we partnered with a leader in Bedford County Schools, a small rural district Tennessee, to help bring to life what we know to be true about effective PLCs.
+Last year we partnered with a leader in Bedford County Schools, a small rural district in Tennessee, to help bring to life what we know to be true about effective PLCs.
 Read the case study here, or watch our Partner Voices interview with school leader Layne Talbott.